 How is Steve different?

 Well first and foremost, Steve actually isn't an aurora.
-Although researchers speculated for years that Steve was like other auroras due to its location and movements, a new study negates that idea.
-When Steve appeared in March 208, NOAA's Polar Orbiting Environmental Satellite 17 measured for charged particles in the sky around Steve.
+Although researchers speculated for years that Steve was like other auroras due to its location and movements, a 2018 study negates that idea.
+When Steve appeared in March 2018, NOAA's Polar Orbiting Environmental Satellite 17 measured for charged particles in the sky around Steve.
 No charged particles were detected.
 Therefore, the process for creating Steve isn't the same for auroras.

 "Our results verify that this STEVE event is clearly distinct from the aurora since it is characterized by the absence of particle precipitation," said the study's author Bea Gallardo-Lacourt.
 "Interestingly, its skyglow could be generated by a new and fundamentally different mechanism in the ionosphere."